imb/fctx/doc/source/specs/execute-tag-tests.rst

 Current Workaround
 ------------------

-The current workaround involves partioning the tests based on a series of files.
+The current workaround involves partitioning the tests based on a series of files.
 This only works if you want to form major groupings like "critical" and "non-critical".
 It will involve creating 5 files: 3 source files and 2 header files.
 You will have the following,